 Commanders of the Auschwitz concentration camp complex were: SS Lieutenant Colonel Rudolf Hoess from May 1940 until November 1943; SS Lieutenant Colonel Arthur Liebehenschel from November 1943 until mid-May 1944; and SS Major Richard Baer from mid-May 1944 until January 27, 1945.
 Commanders of Auschwitz-Birkenau while it was independent (November 1943 until November 1944) were SS Lieutenant Colonel Friedrich Hartjenstein from November 1943 until mid-May 1944 and SS Captain Josef Kremer from mid-May to November 1944.
 Commandant of Monowitz concentration camp from November 1943 until January 1945 was SS Captain Heinrich Schwarz.

 Auschwitz I, the main camp, was the first camp established near Oswiecim.
-Construction began in May 1940 in an abandoned Polish army artillery barracks, located in a suburb of the city.
+Construction began in April 1940 in an abandoned Polish army barracks, located in a suburb of the city.
 The SS authorities continuously deployed prisoners at forced labor to expand the physical contours of the camp.
 During the first year of the camp’s existence, the SS and police cleared a zone of approximately 40 square kilometers (15.44 square miles) as a “development zone” reserved for the exclusive use of the camp.
 The first prisoners at Auschwitz included German prisoners transferred from Sachsenhausen concentration camp in Germany, where they had been incarcerated as repeat criminal offenders, and Polish political prisoners from Lodz via Dachau concentration camp and from Tarnow in Krakow District of the Generalgouvernement (that part of German occupied-Poland not annexed to Nazi Germany, linked administratively to German East Prussia, or incorporated into the German-occupied Soviet Union).

 Similar to most German concentration camps, Auschwitz I was constructed to serve three purposes: 1) to incarcerate real and perceived enemies of the Nazi regime and the German occupation authorities in Poland for an indefinite period of time; 2) to have available a supply of forced laborers for deployment in SS-owned, construction-related enterprises (and, later, armaments and other war-related production); and 3) to serve as a site to physically eliminate small, targeted groups of the population whose death was determined by the SS and police authorities to be essential to the security of Nazi Germany.
-Like many concentration camps, Auschwitz I had a gas chamber and crematorium.
+Like some concentration camps, Auschwitz I had a gas chamber and crematorium.
 Initially, SS engineers constructed an improvised gas chamber in the basement of the prison block, Block 11.
 Later a larger, permanent gas chamber was constructed as part of the original crematorium in a separate building outside the prisoner compound.

 Construction of Auschwitz II, or Auschwitz-Birkenau, began in the vicinity of Brzezinka in October 1941.
 Of the three camps established near Oswiecim, the Auschwitz-Birkenau camp had the largest total prisoner population.
-It was divided into more than a dozen sections separated by electrified barbed-wire fences and, like Auschwitz I, was patrolled by SS guards, including—after 1942—SS dog handlers.
+It was divided into ten sections separated by electrified barbed-wire fences and, like Auschwitz I, was patrolled by SS guards, including—after 1942—SS dog handlers.
 The camp included sections for women, men, a family camp for Roma (Gypsies) deported from Germany, Austria and the Protectorate of Bohemia and Moravia, and a family camp for Jewish families deported from the Theresienstadt ghetto.

 Auschwitz-Birkenau also contained the facilities for a killing center.
 It played a central role in the German plan to kill the Jews of Europe.
 During the summer and autumn of 1941, Zyklon B gas was introduced into the German concentration camp system as a means for murder.
 At Auschwitz I, in September, the SS first tested Zyklon B as an instrument of mass murder.
 The "success" of these experiments led to the adoption of Zyklon B for all the gas chambers at the Auschwitz complex.
 Near Birkenau, the SS initially converted two farmhouses for use as gas chambers.
 “Provisional” gas chamber I went into operation in January 1942 and was later dismantled.
 Provisional gas chamber II operated from June 1942 through the fall of 1944.
 The SS judged these facilities to be inadequate for the scale of gassing they planned at Auschwitz-Birkenau.
 Four large crematorium buildings were constructed between March and June 1943.
 Each had three components: a disrobing area, a large gas chamber, and crematorium ovens.
 The SS continued gassing operations at Auschwitz-Birkenau until November 1944.